 We understand, we aren’t the most popular place to visit but it needn’t be the worst place.
 Patients can be fearful of dentists for many reasons and our philosophy is to make your visit as comfortable and stress free as possible.

 Often patients who are anxious hold onto past dental experiences or worst still, have read online forums or heard ‘horror stories’ from friends or loved ones, which build over time to become their reality.
 However, dentistry has come a long way, and thankfully, nowadays we have a variety of techniques and tools to make the dental experience more pleasant and as painless as possible.
-Improvements on local anaesthetics and sedation have also greatly contributed to it.
 Our staff are happy to ‘hold your hand’ or if listening to your favourite music will help you relax, bring in your headphones.
 From reception to the chair, we strive to make your visit as comfortable as possible.

 X-rays usually assist the dentist in diagnosis and management of many dental conditions.
 Using radiographs, your dentist can detect problems that may not be seen during a routine examination, and some-times before symptoms appear such as:

 Without an x-ray, these and other symptoms would have otherwise gone undetected.
 With early detection, a problem can be treated before it becomes serious or requiring treatment that is more involved and expensive.

 X-rays are necessary before procedures such as tooth extraction, placement of crowns, dental implants, fitting of dentures and root canal treatments.